 You can travel to Seychelles, spend a week on the beach or by the pool at a luxury resort and you will probably have a good time…

 But if you are looking for a more authentic experience and want to discover the islands, sailing and island hopping is the very best way to do it.
 Or you can also base yourself on 2-3 different islands and take tours from there (more info further below).

 There are several possibilities when it comes to island hopping in Seychelles.
 We joined an 8-day catamaran cruise starting and ending in Mahé.
-There are quite a few similar island-hopping tours in Seychelles – take a look at the possibilities here.
+There are quite a few similar island-hopping tours in Seychelles – search online for the best options available at the moment.

 If you join such a tour, you don’t really have to worry about anything else.
 You sleep and eat on the boat and your guides bring you to the most amazing places and arrange everything.

 Praslin Island – best alternative to Seychelles island hopping

 As already mentioned, there is also a good alternative way to discover Seychelles for those who don’t want to spend day and night on the boat.